 Finally, Adobe Photoshop provides amazing tools to really play with photos and clip art.
 I walk you through pumping up the color, or toning it down.
 Layering with texture, backgrounds, text and more.
 ALL the images you see online and in my workshops have been processed through both Lightroom and/or Photoshop.

-Two workshops about online sites: Web Design Secrets and Myths and Mindset of Tech.
+Two workshops about online sites: Web Design Basics for Marketing and Myths and Mindset of Tech.
 I compare and contrast a variety of software platforms you can use.
 Plenty of online info HOW to use site software.
 Hard to find my tips about sites which serve YOUR public, fans and friends.
 And yourself.

 Then the Wild World of Ecommerce.
 I could write a book about that!
 The pros and cons and gotchas of various ways of selling online.
 It’s wild.

 One really fun workshop, dealing with the artist in all of us.
-Design Tips of Marketing and Branding.
+Visual Branding Design.
 A bit of art history, so great for inspiration.

 Plus color, with many photos I’ve created specifically for this topic.
 A bit about typography and layout.